Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Service Provisioning for Maritime Applications

-The maritime application scenarios are quite different, and the marine users' service requirements are unique.
-Service-driven methods should be used to allocate resources, and user-centric transmissions should be used to implement rapid link-building services \cite{p1509}.
-The information of resource conditions and service requirements could be exploited for flexible resource allocation for different services \cite{p1503}.
-Through service-driven schemes, it is possible to comprehensively address the dynamic changes in the location and demand of marine users, as well as the wide range of maritime network coverage with severely limited resources.
+It should be noted that the maritime application scenarios are quite different and that the marine service requirements are unique.
+To adapt to the different types of services and different requirements for QoS, it may be necessary to jointly consider the CSI and service requirements by designing cross-layer optimization schemes \cite{p10411}.
+For example, potential synergies of exchanging information between different layers for real-time video streaming in ad hoc networks was explored in \cite{p10412}.
+The joint design of physical, MAC, and network layers was considered for interference-limited wireless sensor networks in \cite{p10413}.
+Reference \cite{p10414} analysed the cross-layer design of QoS-forward geographic wireless sensor network routing strategies in green IoT.
+In particular, service-driven methods can be used in MCNs to allocate resources, and user-centric transmissions can be used to implement rapid link-building services \cite{p1509}.
+Resource conditions and service requirements can be exploited for flexible resource allocation for different services \cite{p1503}.
+In addition, a programmable architecture based on SDN is believed to be useful for the maritime IoT \cite{p20201206-5}.

+Using these service-driven schemes, it is possible to comprehensively address the dynamic changes in the location and demand of marine users, as well as the wide range of maritime network coverage with severely limited resources.
+Moreover, a new framework for joint optimization of service scheduling and BS transmission can be built.
+For example, a proxy can be set up for each user, and the agent collects and combines information such as the user location, shipping route, service demand, and link resource status of the BS, along with the sea status.
+The resource scheduling is performed by estimating user location and CSI, and then these data are sent to the BSs and to the users.